 - Discover personal learning strengths and difficulties as the basis for strategy development, self-advocacy, and the use of college resources

-This class—which covers two weeks of a typical, introductory college course in Cognitive Psychology—introduces students to the challenges of lecture-style teaching, handling a college-level reading load, writing a research paper and taking a unit exam.
-Topics include the neural bases of cognition, perception, attention and memory.
-Students learn discipline-specific terminology, examine both classic and current issues in human cognition and apply concepts to their own cognitive processes and learning styles.
-The course also provides the opportunity for students to prepare for, and take, a unit exam, followed by an analysis of their performance to identify areas of strength and relative weaknesses.
+This course, which has covered humanities and psychology in the past, covers two weeks of a typical, introductory college course.
+It is meant to introduces students to the challenges of lecture-style teaching, handling a college-level reading load, writing a research paper, and taking a unit exam.
+The core lecture also provides the opportunity for students to prepare for, and take, a unit exam, followed by an analysis of their performance to identify areas of strength and relative weakness.
 This class is linked directly to the course in reading and study skills and the supplemental workshop offerings.